-Right on the steps of the station the National anthem started to play and if any of you have been to Thailand before, you’ll know that etiquette requires you to stand still fro the duration of the anthem.
+Right on the steps of the station, the National anthem started to play and if any of you have been to Thailand before, you’ll know that etiquette requires you to stand still for the duration of the anthem.

-Please,please we begged for the music to finish.
+Please, please we begged for the anthem to finish.